Concurrency in C#: Step-by-Step Tutorial 2025

 Time to execute the slowest request + Time to handle threads

-Don't forget that creating and controlling threads comes at a cost in terms of time and resources.
+Remember that creating and controlling threads requires time and resources.
 Using them is beneficial only when the time saved is greater than the overhead introduced.
 Here, we got a ~3x time improvement, which more than justifies thread use!

 Advanced C# Thread Handling With ThreadPool

-The optimal number of threads to use depends on the CPU cores available, task types, and other factors.
-As you can imagine, determining it is complex, but manually opening threads without taking them into account can lead to system overload.
+The optimal number of threads depends on the available CPU cores, task types, and other factors.
+Determining it is complex, but manually opening threads without considering these factors can lead to system overload.

-The solution is a thread pool, which is a managed collection of threads optimized for short-running tasks.
-It creates a specific number of threads upfront for you, and then it queues your tasks and efficiently reuses threads upon task completion.
+The solution is a thread pool, a managed collection of threads optimized for short-running tasks.
+It creates a specific number of threads upfront, queues your tasks, and efficiently reuses threads upon task completion.

 That approach minimizes the overhead of creating and destroying threads for each task, leading to better performance and resource use.